A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast static adaptive meshing

 \subsubsection{High order convergence of solutions}

 To demonstrate the high order convergence of numerical solutions computed with SAM, we perform a mesh generation experiment on $\Omega=[0,1]^2$ for the circular target Jacobian function

-Then $\bar{\Ge}$ forces the mesh to resolve in an annular region containing the circle of radius $r$ centered at $(0.5 \,, 0.5)$.
+which forces the mesh to resolve in an annular region containing the circle of radius $r$ centered at $(0.5 \,, 0.5)$.
 The parameters $\delta$ and $\sigma$ control the smallest cell-size and width of the resolving region, respectively.
 We choose $\delta =0.75$, $\sigma = 64$, and $r = 0.2$.
-The adaptive meshes $\mathcal{T}$ produced using \Cref{static-alg1} are shown in \Cref{fig:static-test-mesh} for $32^2$ and $64^2$ cell resolution.
+See \Cref{fig:dyn-circular-mesh} for the meshes associated with a time-dependent version of \eqref{static-test-function}.

 We generate a sequence of meshes using SAM for cell resolutions $N=32^2$ up to $N=1024^2$.
-We use the scaling \eqref{saturation-scaling} for the pseudo-time step $\Delta \tau$ and list the Jacobian errors $\mathcal{E}_2$ computed using \eqref{equi-error} with CD4 in \Cref{table:high-order}.
-The data in \Cref{table:high-order} show that SAM solutions exhibit the expected 4\textsuperscript{th} order accuracy.
+We compute the Jacobian errors $\mathcal{E}_2$ given by \eqref{equi-error}, with the Jacobian determinant $\mathcal{J}$ approximated using 4\textsuperscript{th} order central differencing (CD4).
+The errors provided in \Cref{table:high-order} show that SAM solutions exhibit the expected 4\textsuperscript{th} order accuracy.
 We note that, to the best of our knowledge, all other grid generation schemes are at best 2\textsuperscript{nd} order accurate.